emeraldkwekowe/emerald-news-app/README.md

 yarn install
 ```

-To install all packages and dependencies
+To install all packages and dependencies.
+To run the app in development mode, run:

 ```bash
 yarn start
 ```

-Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To launch the test runner in interactive watch mode, run:

 ```bash
 yarn test
 ```

-Launches the test runner in the interactive watch mode.

 # Running Project in a Docker Container